nakurunet/object_oriented/README.md

 # object_oriented
-class for identifying which soil is best for any of the most common fruits in a supermarket.
+class which takes advantage of object oriented programming concepts to identify which soil is best for any of the most common fruits in a supermarket.